 The parent may step in and say too much thinking they are lovingly trying to help, but it comes across as controlling or manipulative.

-Other times, it may be that expectations aren’t met, boundaries are crossed, or tempers are too volatile.
-A lot can go wrong when we are not submitting to the Holy Spirit in all areas of our lives.
+Other times, it may be that expectations aren’t met, boundaries are crossed, or tempers are too volatile. maybe there are even addictions getting in the way.
+A lot can go wrong on either side when we are not submitting to the Holy Spirit in all areas of our lives.

 Check out this list of things that both the adult child or the parents may be doing to ruin the relationship:

 - Addiction-drugs, alcohol, porn, etc.